lpelczar/Java-OOP-Forum/README.md

 ### Option 1: Forum Engine

-Let's make the basics of a forum web page!
-The forum page consists arbitrary number of topics.
+Let's make the basics of a forum web application!
+The forum consists arbitrary number of topics.
 One topic can have a lot of entries.
 An entry (comment) contains the creator's name and the comment text.
 It can be optionally a reply to another comment.
 An entry can only appear when it has already been moderated.

 Don't worry, we will deal only with the basic structure this time: